Finance

 What is a Merchant of Record?

-How Bag acts as your legal reseller, not just a payment gateway.
+How Bags acts as your legal reseller, not just a payment gateway.

 A Merchant of Record (MoR) is the legal entity that sells goods or services to the end customer.
 Unlike a payment gateway that simply moves money, a MoR owns the transaction itself — appearing as the seller on receipts, handling tax obligations, and absorbing compliance liability.

-- Bag appears as the seller on every receipt and invoice
+- Bags appears as the seller on every receipt and invoice

 - We absorb tax, compliance, and liability across all supported jurisdictions